Get 80% off your plan for your first 3 months*

 How long do recessions typically last?

-Recessions typically last 12–18 months, followed by a 2-year recovery period and then a longer boom.
+Recessions typically last 12–18 months, followed by a two-year recovery period and then a longer boom.
 However, every recession is different, and timing varies based on economic conditions.

 Should I cut prices during a recession?